Fascinating Utahite with Xocolatlite Crystals

 Xocolatlite is a sulfate mineral named for its chocolatey appearance.
-Discovered in the La Bambolla gold mine of Moctezuma, Sonora, Mexico, Xocolatlite's name is derived from the Nahuatl word xocolatl, a drink made from cocoa, water, and chili. chemical formula is: Ca2Mn4+2(Te6+O6)2·H2O
+Discovered in the La Bambolla gold mine of Moctezuma, Sonora, Mexico, Xocolatlite's name is derived from the Nahuatl word xocolatl (literally "bitter water"; a root word of "chocolate"), a drink made from cocoa, water, and chili.
+It has also been called Eakleite.

 Xonotlite is named for its type locality, Tetela de Xonotla, Puebla, Mexico.